Saturday, 3:00 pm - 7:30 pm

 Climbers With Christ is dedicated to sharing the Good-News of a rock solid ANCHOR in Jesus Christ in the local high and low alpine.

-Parking Pass Required (one of three options)
+Parking Permits Required (2 options)

-- You can purchase and display a One Day Sno-Park Permit AND a Discover Pass (one day or seasonal)
+Option 2: One Day Sno-Park Permit AND a Discover Pass (one day or seasonal)

-Details from WA parks website:
+Details from WA State Parks website:

 If you want help finding people to carpool with who already have a parking pass(es) or share the cost of gas and a pass(es), please let us know when you register.